Esme Booth

 Esme Booth (born 23 December 1998) is a British rower.

 Education

-Booth is from Stratford-upon-Avon and studied at Oxford Brookes University, where she competed for the boat club.
+Booth is from Stratford-upon-Avon, attended King Edward VI School, Stratford-upon-Avon and studied at Oxford Brookes University, where she competed for the boat club.

 Career

 Booth represented Great Britain at the 2022 European Rowing Championships in Munich, where she took the silver medal in both the Women's coxless pair and Women's eight events.
 At the 2023 European Rowing Championships held on Lake Bled, Booth was again part of a British crew that finished runner-up in the Women's eight.